wp-plugins/thanks-you-counter-button/readme.txt

 * [Eric](http://www.glassybuttons.com/glassy.php) for the cute online button image generator.

 == Changelog ==
+= 1.7 =
+* 19.09.2010
+- You can use a single global thanks counter button beyond the posts and pages.
+Place <?php echo thanks_button('Thank You', true); ?> somewhere on your blog page using theme files and you and your visitors will see it.
+- Uninstall cleanup feature (uninstall.php) is added: plugin deletes all its options and database tables .
+- Usage of deprecated since WordPress 3.0 staff is excluded.
+Plugin is fully compatible with WordPress 3.0 now.
+- shinephp.com news section is added to the plugin Settings page.

 = 1.6.9 =
 * 30.08.2010
 - XSS security hole in Javascript code is fixed.
 Thanks to [Julio from Boiteaweb.fr](http://boiteaweb.fr) for discovering and pointing me that.